-By whole exome sequencing (WES) in a family trio and one unrelated patient we documented that the missense mutation STIM1 p.R304W causes the autosomal dominant Stormorken syndrome (Misceo et al., 2014).
-In a parallel study the same mutation was identified in two independent patients (Nesinet al., 2014), and later additional patients were described (Morin et al., 2014).
+We documented that the missense mutation STIM1 p.R304W causes the autosomal dominant Stormorken syndrome (Misceo et al., 2014).
+In a parallel study the same mutation was identified in two independent patients (Nesin et al., 2014), and later additional patients were described (Morin et al., 2014).

-STIM1 is an ER membrane protein that initiates store-operated Ca2+ entry (SOCE) when ER Ca2+levels are low.
+STIM1 is an ER membrane protein that initiates store-operated Ca2+ entry (SOCE) into the cell when ER Ca2+ levels are low.
 When activated, STIM1 interacts with ORAI1, which is a Ca2+ channel on the plasma membrane that enables Ca2+ influx into the cytoplasm.
-The STIM1 R304W mutation has been shown to destabilize the conformation of STIM1 in resting state leading to constitutive Ca2+influx into the cell (Fahrner et al., 2018).
+The STIM1 R304W mutation destabilizes the conformation of STIM1 in resting state leading to constitutive Ca2+influx into the cell (Fahrner et al., 2018).

 Prof. G. Gunnes (NMBU): Pathology and histology

-Dr. W. Louch and Prof. G. Christiansen (OUS): Analysis of Ca2+influx
+Dr. W. Louch and Prof. G. Christiansen (OUS): Ca2+ influx analyses

 Profs.
 P.A.
 Holme and G. Tjønnfjord (OUS): Hematology